Windswept Radio whisks us away to parts unknown

 Second Place in Documentary Features

-A documentary from freelance producer Rebecca Nolan about Dr. Elias Bartellas that bridges the Turkish invasion of Cyprus, the disappearance of a village and his determination to grow fruit trees in a rocky Newfoundland cliff.
+A documentary that bridges the Turkish invasion of Cyprus, the creation of a new home, and one man's determination to grow fruit trees on a rocky Newfoundland cliff.

 Windswept Radio is the collection of works of Rebecca Nolan.

-Rebecca is an independent radio producer living in St. John's, Newfoundland.
+Rebecca is an independent radio producer and sound desinger living in St. John's, Newfoundland.
 A windswept island full of codfish, icebergs and storytellers.
 Rebecca comes from a folklore background and tries to incorporate a little bit of magic into each of her pieces.

-Rebecca has produced pieces for NPR affiliates KCBX and WCAI as well as CBC's Atlantic Voice and Battery Radio.
+Rebecca has produced pieces for NPR affiliates KCBX and WCAI as well as CBC's Atlantic Voice, BBC Shortcuts and Battery Radio.